IRAS-HKA/aip_coordinator/README.md

 - [x] Add instructions how to edit BT with Groot
 - [x] Finish refactoring of lagacy nodes with new style
 - [x] Add cpp debugger for ros nodes and launch files (ROS extension has to be installed)
-- [ ] Restructure repo folders.
+- [x] Restructure repo folders.
 Move cpp_core and bt.iras to separate repo
+- [ ] Add iras_dummies package for faster development of behaviors and offer templates for ROS2 dummy server

 ## Port from FOXY to HUMBLE:
 - declare_parameter needs a type argument `this->declare_parameter("my_str", rclcpp::PARAMETER_STRING);`